chris4jahn/Cloud-Coffeebreak/_posts/2025-02-15-azure-naming-policy-avoiding-chaos-in-the-cloud-with-terraform.md

 A **naming policy** is essential when moving to the cloud.
 A well-defined naming convention helps maintain order within your subscriptions and enables quick identification of connected resources.

+In this blog post I want to start with the essentials of naming conventions.
+What are the rules?
+What are good ideas and what aren't?
+After that I will show you my preferred variant of ensuring naming policies by using Infrastructure as Code and the azurecaf module together with ...

+## My Brief History of Naming Conventions

 Over the past 12 years, I've seen many Azure environments evolve.
 Most customers started with an ungoverned approach before implementing company-wide rules and guardrails.
 This shift significantly improved their scalability and prevented operational chaos.

 You might be familiar with naming conventions like planets, Star Wars characters, or Lord of the Rings references.
 While fun, these approaches become impractical as environments grow, especially with multi-region deployments.
 A structured naming convention is crucial to meet expanding demands.

 ## Why Naming Conventions Matter

 Microsoft provides best practices for structuring resource names in Azure.
-A good naming convention enhances manageability, security, and automation.
+A good naming convention enhances manageability, security, and automation as it makes you identifying resources directly, shows connections between resources etc.

 ### Key Naming Components

 !["Key components for naming Azure resources are: resource type, service name, environment, region, instance"](../img/posts/azure-resource-naming.png)

+Source: $link

 When defining names, consider: